Malleable scheduling beyond identical machines: Hardness results and integrality gaps

-We consider a set $\J$ of $k$ identical jobs, each of processing time $f_j(s) = \max\{\frac{2}{s} , 1\}$, where $s$ is the total allocated speed.
-It is not hard to verify that $f_j$ is monotone non-increasing, while its work $s \max\{\frac{2}{s} , 1\} = \max\{2 , s\}$ is non-increasing.
+\begin{theorem} The integrality gap of [LP(C)] in the case of restricted identical machines is lower bounded by $2$. \end{theorem} \begin{proof} We consider a set $\J$ of $k$ identical jobs, each of processing time $f_j(s) = \max\{\frac{2}{s} , 1\}$, where $s$ is the total allocated speed.
+It is not hard to verify that $f_j$ is monotone non-increasing, while its work $s \max\{\frac{2}{s} , 1\} = \max\{2 , s\}$ is non-decreasing.
 Every job $i$ can be executed on a {\em dedicated} machine, let $i_j$, while there exists a common pool of $k-1$ machines $\mathcal{P}$ that can be used by any job.
 Recall that in the restricted assignment case, every feasible pair $(i,j)$ has unit speed.
-Clearly, the optimal makespan of the above family of instances for $k \geq 1$ is $OPT = 2$, since there exists at least one job that must be executed only on its dedicated machine.
-Assuming this is not the case, it has to be that exactly $k$ jobs make use of the common pool of $k-1$ machines, which by pigeonhole principle cannot happen, within a makespan of at least $OPT = 2$.
+Clearly, the optimal makespan of the above family of instances for $k \geq 1$ is $\OPT = 2$, since there exists at least one job that must be executed only on its dedicated machine.
+Assuming this is not the case, it has to be that exactly $k$ jobs make use of the common pool of $k-1$ machines, which, by pigeonhole principle, cannot happen within a makespan of at least $\OPT = 2$.